atoptima/Coluna.jl/README.md

 Coluna is a branch-and-price-and-cut framework written in Julia.
-The user introduces an original MIP that model his problem using the [JuMP](https://github.com/JuliaOpt/JuMP.jl) modeling language and our specific extension
+The user introduces an original MIP that model his problem using the [JuMP](https://github.com/JuliaOpt/JuMP.jl) modeling language and our specific extension [BlockDecomposition](https://github.com/atoptima/BlockDecomposition.jl) that offers a syntax to specify the problem decomposition.
-[BlockDecomposition](https://github.com/atoptima/BlockDecomposition.jl).
 Then, Coluna reformulates the original MIP and optimizes the reformulation using the algorithms chosen by the user.
 Coluna aims to be very modular and tweakable so that any user can define the behavior of his customized branch-and-price-and-cut algorithm.

 ## Installation

+Coluna is package for Julia 1.0+

 You can install Coluna through the Julia package manager: